-A Vice President of Finance is a member of the executive team responsible for managing the financial health and operations of the business.
+A Vice President of Finance, or VP of Finance, is a member of the executive team responsible for managing the financial health and operations of the business.
 Generally, a VP of Finance will make between $90-200,000 per year, but this very wide range is contingent on a number of factors including the size of the company, the scope of their role, the size and function of the finance team throughout the company, experience level, education, and a collection of other variables that exist on a situational basis.

 VP of Finance Salary